kjantzer/bui/helpers/README.md

 ***

-## LitElement
+# Lit

-Extend LitElement to fit our needs.
+Extend [LitElement](http://lit.dev) to fit our needs.
 I like doing this so that we dont have to create unnecessary subclasses

 ```js
 // include all lit-element helpers
 import 'bui/helpers/lit'
 ```

-### Listeners
+## Listeners

 ```js
 import 'bui/helpers/lit/listeners'